 One of the most problematic symptoms of menopause is the effect it has on menstruation, which can become unpredictable for several years before stopping altogether.

-Advanced Endometrial Ablation is an extremely effective solution for most of the symptoms caused by menopause, as the procedure removes the lining of your uterus (the endometrium).
-By itself, it also can alleviate many of the symptoms some women attribute to “change of life” or perimenopausal hormone imbalance.
+Endometrial ablation is an effective solution for most of the symptoms caused by menopause, as the procedure removes the lining of your uterus (the endometrium).

-For most women, endometrial ablation reduces or resolves some of the more unpleasant aspects of hormonal imbalance.
-The endometrium is responsible for many hormonal problems, but endometrial ablation removes problematic tissue with minimal discomfort or disruption to your day.
+For most women, endometrial ablation reduces or resolves some of the more unpleasant aspects of hormonal imbalance, making the transition into menopause less of a trial.
+The endometrium is responsible for many hormonal problems, but endometrial ablation removes it with minimal discomfort or disruption to your day.

 Schedule a consultation at The Ashford Center online or by phone today for more information on endometrial ablation and bioidentical hormone therapy.